Development of a deployable tuberculosis vaccine for cattle

 Ele Brown, Deputy UK CVO & Head of bovine TB Programme Defra:

 Bovine TB and the painful impact it causes to farming communities is a globally important challenge.
-The candidate cattle vaccine and new DIVA skin test developed by APHA is at the forefront of innovative solutions to help eradicate this disease.
+The candidate cattle vaccine and new DIVA skin test developed by APHA are at the forefront of innovative solutions to help eradicate this disease.
 This next step in the ongoing field trials reflects our commitment to providing robust assurances of test performance for our farmers and vets.
 Along with colleagues in Scotland and Wales, we will continue to assess how this potential new tool could be deployed and provide the greatest possible benefit to our herds for generations to come.”

 Yes, the candidate vaccine is BCG (Bacille Calmette-Guérin) Danish strain trialled in cattle under the name CattleBCG.
 BCG is the same vaccine used to protect people and badgers from TB.

 A number of studies conducted in the past 25 years, where vaccinated and unvaccinated animals were exposed to a stringent experimental infection with the bovine TB bacterium (Mycobacterium bovis or ‘M. bovis’), provide significant evidence that CattleBCG can reduce the severity of disease in cattle.
+As with other vaccines, a range of protection is expected, some animals will be fully or only partially protected after vaccination whilst others will remain susceptible to the disease.

-However, these were experimental challenge studies that may not necessarily reflect performance under field conditions.
 The effectiveness of CattleBCG in reducing disease in British cattle herds under real-life, field conditions will depend on many factors, including the level of exposure to bTB.
 We plan to establish the protection afforded by CattleBCG to herds by continually monitoring and assessing its performance in the field during routine use over several years, as is usual for both veterinary and human vaccines.
 When combined with existing disease control measures, we are confident that widespread vaccination will help to further reduce the incidence of bTB and its impact on cattle farms in England and Wales.

 BCG vaccination sensitises cattle to the tuberculin tests, which are the cornerstone of our bTB eradication programme and used for international trade in live cattle.
 It causes most cattle (approximately 80%) to react to the tuberculin test i.e. to become false positive animals.